quicwg/base-drafts/draft-ietf-quic-transport.md

 : The packet number field is 1 to 4 bytes long.
 The packet number has confidentiality protection separate from packet protection, as described in Section 5.4 of {{QUIC-TLS}}.
-The length of the packet number field is encoded in the plaintext packet number.
+The length of the packet number field is encoded in Packet Number Length field.
 See {{packet-encoding}} for details.

 Protected Payload: